marian2js/commun/README.md

 Commun helps you build scalable APIs in hours instead of months by giving you powerful tools to model your app in a graphic UI.

+## Key Features

+- Supports **GraphQL** and **REST API** out of the box
+- Secure authentication with email and password or third party systems (Google, Facebook and GitHub)
+- Fully-featured user and permissions management
+- Fast full-text search
+- UI Dashboard for managing the entire application without coding
+- Create the entities and custom attributes that your app needs
+- Use hooks for performing operations in response of lifecycle events

 ## Installation

 #### Quick start